PS5 restock update today — track now on Twitter, Walmart, Best Buy and more

 PS5 restocks seem to be getting less frequent in recent weeks, after a March full of stock so far April has been a quieter month much to the frustration of the thousands of gamers still desperate to secure Sony’s next-gen machine.

 Jake Randall, YouTuber and full-time PS5 stock tracker, is suggesting that Target may have a restock of the console this week.
-Based on past drops, this restock would likely take place on Thursday, April 22 however the retailer has also restocked previously on Wednesday so it could take place as early as tomorrow (April 21).
+Based on past drops, this restock would likely take place on Thursday, April 22.
+Furthermore, Jake's sources have indicated that a drop today (April 21) would be unlikely.

 Otherwise, we’re looking at a potential Best Buy drop this week, as the retailer has now gone three weeks in a row without restocks.
 We’re hoping that streak isn't extended into a full month.
 If the electronics retailer does restock this week, it’ll almost certainly be on Friday (April 23).